• Skip to primary navigation

 • Cool slightly and grind to a powder using a spice grinder.

-• Add in all the powdered spices and mix well.
+• Add in all the powdered spices, mix well, and set aside.

 Marinade